 Once any necessary demolition works are complete, the meticulous task of building your new custom home begins.
 Throughout the project your construction supervisor will communicate with you regularly and meet with you when necessary, so that you are kept up to date on progress.
 During construction you will be required to make timely progress payments as per Victoria’s Building Authority legislation.

 Completion / Handover

-Your new Pivot Home is now complete and it’s time to carry out a practical completion inspection.
-At this meeting, you’ll be asked to inspect your home and any issues that need some last minute final attention will be noted on a list that will be signed by both parties.
+Your new Pivot Custom Home is now complete and it’s time to carry out a practical completion inspection.
+At this meeting, you’ll be asked to inspect your new home and any issues that need some last-minute final attention will be noted on a list that will be signed by both parties.
 Now is the time to settle your final account as we arrange keys and prepare for final handover.
-We provide a comprehensive handover package containing workings drawings, specifications, engineering, all compliance certificates, energy rating reports, soil report, warranties, manuals, keys, remote controls, cleaning products and instructions…. everything you will need to know about you’re beautiful new home.
+We provide a comprehensive handover package containing workings drawings, specifications, engineering, all compliance certificates, energy rating reports, soil report, warranties, manuals, keys, remote controls, cleaning products and instructions…. everything you will need to know about you’re beautiful new custom home.